finmoorhouse/hti/src/index.md

 ---
-title: About
+title: About the show
 layout: page.njk
 description: Conversations about ideas that matter.
 ---

-Hear This Idea is a podcast about ideas that matter.
+<span class="font-sans text-lg">Hear This Idea is a podcast about ideas that matter.</span>

 {% image 'pages/home/fandl.jpg' 'Alt text' %}